Geocode and symbolize campaign contributions

 Next, you will add several more layers that show information about race and ethnicity, generation, median household income, and English language ability.

-- In the Layers pane, click Add layer.
+- In the Layers pane, click Add.
 Search Living Atlas for acs race and add the layer ACS Race and Hispanic Origin Variables - Boundaries.

-- Click the back arrow to return to the Layers pane, expand the ACS Race and Hispanic Origin Variables - Boundaries group layer, and drag the Tract layer above of the group layer.
+- Click the back arrow to return to the Layers pane, expand the ACS Race and Hispanic Origin Variables - Boundaries group layer, and drag the Tract layer below the Republican Contributions layer.

 - Remove the ACS Race and Hispanic Origin Variables group layer.